Muhammad: The Messenger of God (film): Filming

-Majority of the filming was done in secrecy and without any news coverage, allowing no journalists to visit or report from filming locations.
+The majority of filming was done in secrecy and without any news coverage, allowing no journalists to visit or report from filming locations.
 Further, Majidi talked less to his actors face to face, and mostly they needed to talk to his assistants.
 In an interview with Mumbai Mirror, Majidi stated that for filming on a grand scale he faced many problems of administration and logistics.
-As 40 per cent of the story takes place in Mecca in the 6th century, Majidi and his team recreated the city to what it would have been 1400 years ago.
+As 40% of the story takes place in 6th century Mecca, Majidi and his team recreated the city to what it would have been 1400 years ago.
 Filming was done at a set constructed near the city Qom, Iran.
 Later, the location of the set was named as "Prophet Muhammad Cinematic City" due to its grandiosity in structure and area.
 Certain scenes requiring elephants were filmed at Bela-Bela in South Africa.
 Despite having meagre sources, no paintings from that period to assist in the process; the team tried to make the location as historically accurate as possible.
 Besides this, in other locations they had problems with constructions, with providing costumes and animals, transporting elephants and handling the huge number of people on the shoot, as some days the team had nearly 3000 extras present on the site.

-In an interview with Iranian Film Daily, Majidi was quoted saying, "A whole town as well as a full-scale Mecca were recreated down to the most minute detail."
+In an interview with Iranian Film Daily, Majidi was quoted, "A whole town as well as a full-scale Mecca were recreated down to the most minute detail."
 The film script depicts Muhammad's adventures through the age of twelve.
 Majidi added that the film starts with Muhammad's adolescence, and his childhood is shown through flashbacks.
 The makers chose the period before Muhammad became a prophet.
 Considering difficulties and Islamic beliefs on the countenance of Muhammad, Majidi stated, "The face of Muhammad is not shown in the film.
 By hiding his face I will make the character more intriguing for the viewer."
 Cinematographer Storato compensated the facial look by focusing on other tools of expression like camera movement with use of lighting.
 Further, another Steadicam that focuses on Muhammad's perspective was used other than few cameras for the rest of the cast.
 The film's frame rate was increased from 24 cadres per second to 30 cadres per second for the movement to be more smooth.